hxlnt/oledjs-designer/README.md

 `oledjs-designer` can help you design graphics for small monochrome OLED screens.
 It's built for use with [oled.js](https://github.com/noopkat/oled-js), a super-rad library for drawing to OLEDs via Javascript.

  - Use a touchscreen stylus (or mouse) to draw screens
- - Export your drawing as a `.js` buffer file ready for use with `oled-js`
+ - Export your drawing as Javascript ready for use with `oled-js`&mdash;simply remove the `.txt` file ending and include the file in your project.

  ![Screenshot](screenshot.png)